dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 We can see the span itself has a couple of dynamic elements in there which find out the class and the text for the badge.
 If we try and refresh the page now, we'll find that things start to break, primarily because we haven't defined what `badgeClass` and `badgeText` are yet.

-Before we do that, let's sort out a couple of utilities that will help us complete the implementation for those methods.
-First up, we're going to define a map of text and classes based on lane, which we can use later to figure out what the text and class should be for an item.
+Before we do that, let's sort out a couple of utilities that will help us complete the implementation of those methods.
+First up, we're going to define a map of text and classes based on the lane, which we can use later to figure out what the text and class should be for an item.
 Here's what that looks like:

 ```js
 const badgeDetail = {